-Cost, quality, availability, and sustainability are key factors when determining if an alloy should be sourced or cast internally.
+Cost, quality, availability and sustainability are key factors when determining if an alloy should be sourced or cast internally.
 Generally, the in-house produced alloys contain recycled aluminium while sourced slabs contain primary aluminium.
 Primary aluminium is required when the specification dictates low content of alloying elements such as iron and silicon.

-In-house remelting and casting are done in large furnaces that are fueled with either electricity or LPG.
+In-house remelting and casting are done in large furnaces that are fuelled with natural gas.
 Raw materials are fed into a melting furnace where the right composition is ensured by melting, stirring, sample measurements and addition of raw materials if needed to correct the composition.
 The melt is then transferred to a holding furnace (except in smaller furnaces where there is a combined melting and holding furnace), where cleaning of the melt from unwanted particles and inclusions is done.
-After that, the melt is led through a launder system into casting molds where the metal can solidify and cool down.
-Square slabs of ca 5-10 tonnes weight are produced for flat rolled products.
-For SFA the weight per product is below 10 kg.
-The raw materials used in production of the FRP slabs and SFA are decided by a base recipe for each alloy.
+After that, the melt is led through a launder system into casting moulds where the metal can solidify and cool down.
+Square slabs of ca 5-10 tonnes weight are produced.

+The raw materials used in production of the slabs are decided by a base recipe for each alloy.
 This recipe is however somewhat flexible depending on availability of raw materials, specifically the availability of recycled aluminium.

-The recipe used in the carbon footprint calculations is an average of all FRP slabs and SFA produced for each alloy over one year and is updated annually.
+The recipe used in the carbon footprint calculations is an average of all slabs produced for each alloy over one year and is updated annually.
 The share of each input material is used to calculate the carbon footprint for each alloy.

-The energy used is based on the total electricity and LPG consumption allocated equally to each tonne of FRP slab and SFA produced, irrespective of alloy.
+The energy used is based on the total electricity and natural gas consumption allocated equally to each tonne of slab produced, irrespective of alloy.